rom-rb/rom-rb.org/source/doc-pages/introduction/glossary.md

 #### Adapter

 An adapter is a library providing infrastructure for ROM to support specific persistence backends.
-An adapter ships with its own `Datastore`, `Dataset` and `Relation` classes.
+An adapter ships with its own `Gateway`, `Dataset` and `Relation` classes.

 ## Patterns